 I limit my potential losses by diversifying.
 But it’s not the type of diversification you might expect.
 For example, I put all the money that I’ve set aside for stock investing in one index fund.

 Doesn’t look like diversification, right?
 Well, that’s only one part of my investing strategy.
-I also invest in real estate (commercial and residential) and I own two business (in two unrelated fields).
+I also invest in real estate (commercial and residential) and I own two businesses (in two unrelated fields).
 Plus, I keep enough cash in savings to live off for a year.

 The idea is that when one investment goes down, I’m not losing ALL my money.
 I could diversify a lot more than this.
 Think about serving multiple industries and countries.